mdayat/edu-manager-pro/docs/api/auth.md

 ## Logout

-Update user's `refresh_token` in the database to null and remove pair of access and refresh token in `localStorage`.
+Update user's `refresh_token` in the database to null

 ### Endpoint